Lattice paths inside a table, I: vs Alexander R. Povolotsky's conjecture

 as required. \end{proof} \begin{theorem} Inside the $m\times n$ table we have

 \end{theorem} \begin{proof} Let $T:=T_{m,n}$.
 The number of all lattice paths from the first column to the last column is simply $n3^{n-1}$ if they are allowed to get out of $T$.
-Now we count all lattice paths that go out of $T$ in some step.
+Now we count all lattice paths that go out of $T$ in some steps.
 First observe that the number of lattice paths that leave $T$ from the bottom row equals to those leave $T$ from the the top row in the first times.
 Suppose a lattice path goes out of $T$ from the bottom in column $s$ for the first times.
-The number of all partial lattice paths from the first column to the $(s-1,1)$-blank is simply $\calD(s-1,1)$, and every such path continues in $3^{n-s}$ ways until it reaches the last column of $T$.
-Hence we have $3^{n-s}\calD(s-1,1)$ paths leave the table $T$ from the bottom in column $s$ for any $s=2,\ldots,n$.
-Hence, the number of perfect lattice paths is simply
+The number of all partial lattice paths from the first column to the $(s-1,1)$-cell is simply $\C(s-1,1)$, and every such path continues in $3^{n-s}$ ways until it reaches the last column of $T$.
+Hence we have $3^{n-s}\C(s-1,1)$ paths leave the table $T$ from the bottom in column $s$ for any $s=2,\ldots,n$.
+Hence, the number of lattice paths is simply

 as required. \end{proof} \begin{example} Let $T$ be the square $6\times 6$ table.
-In Table \ref{Table:1}, every blank represents the number of all perfect lattice paths from first column to that blank.
+In Table \ref{Table:1}, every cell represents the number of all lattice paths from first column to that cell.
 Summing up the last column yields

-Now, utilizing Theorem \ref{I_m(n)}, we calculate $\calI_6(6)$ in another way, as follows:
+Now, utilizing Theorem \ref{I_m(n)}, we calculate $\I_6(6)$ in another way, as follows:

 \end{example}